sandboxie-plus/sandboxie-docs/Content/PlusMigrationGuide.md

 ![](../Media/Migration/2.png)

 The "Create New Box" command opens the new box dialog.
-Unlike in classic here a box type preset can be selected.
+Unlike in Classic, here a box type preset can be selected.

 The feature to copy an existing box can be found now on another place.
 (See the following unit.)